NCAR/climate-primer-water/doc/ch3_baselines.rst

     |Photo of snow blown in gauge on side|

     A 5 m/s (11 mph) wind will result in gauge undercatch for snowflakes on the order of tens of percent.
 The studies plotted on this graph show that at a wind speed of 7 m/s (15 mph) the gauge may be catching only 10-50% of what actually falls!
 Even in the two studies where the gauge catch was improved through use of wind shields, the gauge catch at 7 m/s is still 50% or less.
 The magnitude of the problem will vary with snowflake characteristics.
-Denser crystals will have less gauge catch errors than low density crystals.
+Denser crystals will have fewer gauge catch errors than low density crystals.

     |Plot of studies gauge catch ratio to wind speed for various gauges|